 Our business operations are exposed to a high degree of risk inherent in the mining sector.
 Risks which may occur during the exploration and development of mineral resources include environmental hazards, industrial accidents, equipment failure, import/customs delays, shortage or delays in installing and commissioning plant and equipment, metallurgical and other processing problems, seismic activity, unusual or unexpected formations, formation pressures, rock bursts, wall failure, cave ins or slides, burst dam banks, flooding, fires, explosions, power outages, opposition with respect to mining activities from individuals, communities, governmental agencies and non-governmental organizations, interruption to or the increase in costs of services, cave-ins and interruption due to inclement or hazardous weather conditions.

-Commencement of mining can also reveal mineralization or geologic formations, including higher than expected content of other minerals that can be difficult to separate from uranium or lithium metals, which can result in unexpectedly low recovery rates.
+Commencement of mining can also reveal mineralization or geologic formations, including higher than expected content of other minerals that can be difficult to separate from desired metals, which can result in unexpectedly low recovery rates.

-Such occurrences could cause damage to, or destruction of properties, personal injury or death, environmental damage, pollution, delays, increased production costs, monetary losses and potential legal liabilities.
-Moreover, these factors may result in a mineral deposit, which has been mined profitably in the past to become unprofitable.
-They are also applicable to sites not yet in production and to expanded operations.
-Successful mining operations will be reliant upon the availability of processing and refining facilities and secure transportation infrastructure at the rate of duty over which we may have limited or no control.
+Such occurrences could cause damage to, or destruction of properties, personal injury or death, environmental damage, pollution, delays, increased production costs, monetary losses and legal liabilities.
+Moreover, these factors may result in a mineral deposit which has been mined profitably in the past to become unprofitable.
+The foregoing are also applicable to sites not yet in production and to expanded operations.
+Successful mining operations will be reliant upon the availability of processing and refining facilities and secure transportation infrastructure at a rate over which we may have limited or no control.
 Any liabilities that we incur for these risks and hazards could be significant and the costs of rectifying the hazard may exceed our asset value.

 Natural and Human Disruptions - Risk 2